Codehosted/joomla-youtube/README.md

 ## Installation

-1. Download the plugin zip file.
+1. Download by the plugin zip file by clicking the green "<> Clone" button in Github.
+Select "Download ZIP".
 2. Go to the Joomla administration panel.
 3. Navigate to Extensions -> Manage -> Install.
 4. Upload the downloaded zip file.